 To get to the points, we must remove the flywheel. to do this you MUST use a flywheel puller.
 You will have to get one for your engine.
 I have over 30 of them.
 All different.
 If you use a gear puller, you can break the flywheel....very expensive.

-Make sure you put the special points grease on the points cam, and the little lubricating felt that presses against it.
-If that little felt is real dry, put a single drop of oil on it to sort of fill up the felt.
+Make sure you put the special points grease on the points cam, and the little Lubricating Felt that presses against it.
+If that little felt is real dry, put a single drop of oil on it along with the grease to sort of fill up the felt.
 If you do not, the dry part of the felt will pull the grease into itself, and off of the cam, giving rapid wear to the points heel.

-The last thing to do after you have finished setting, checking, and double checking every thing, is to clean the points off with acetone.
-It is very important to do this.
+The last thing to do after you have finished setting, checking, and double checking every thing, is to clean the points off with Acetone.
+Do not use Gasoline because it will leave a very slight residue on the points.
+Acetone will not.
+You don't have to remove the flywheel to do this.
+I did just to make a better picture.
+It is VERY IMPORTANT to do this.
 Use a 3 by 5 card cut into 1/4" strips.
-Dip one end into the acetone and pull it threw the points.
+Dip one end into the Acetone and pull it through the points.
 Do the same with the other end to dry them.
 Make sure no bits of paper get caught in the points.
 ANY oil on the points will cause them not to work.